Christo and Jeanne-Claude, The London Mastaba, Serpentine Lake, Hyde Park 2016 – 2018, a temporary floating sculpture on The Serpentine Lake. *

 The National Portrait Gallery in Trafalgar Square has its own blockbuster, Michael Jackson: on the Wall (6/28 – 10/21/2018).
 It shows how forty-eight contemporary artists respond to their own memory and influence of Jackson: a portrait of Jackson as artist and cultural icon.
 Jackson is here portrayed not so much by his face than by his actions and movements: his Moon Walk, his famous on pointe moves, and the tragedy of his later facial transformations.
 It’s an extended, modern definition of portraiture: often without the subject’s own face.

-The breakdown of classical genres – portraiture, still life, and landscape, comes to a head with British-European artist Tacita Dean’s unprecedented triple exhibitions, simultaneously: at the National Gallery, Still Life (3/15 – 5/28/2018); the National Portrait Gallery, His Picture in Little (3/15 – 5/28/2018), and the Royal Academy, Landscape (5/19 – 8/12/2018).
+The breakdown of classical genres – portraiture, still life, and landscape, comes to a head with British-European artist Tacita Dean’s unprecedented triple exhibitions, concurrently: at the National Gallery, Still Life (3/15 – 5/28/2018); the National Portrait Gallery, His Picture in Little (3/15 – 5/28/2018), and the Royal Academy, Landscape (5/19 – 8/12/2018).
 Dean’s work completely conflates the three – there are often elements of still life in her portraiture or landscape and vice versa.
 I met Dean twenty years ago when I first landed in London and was very intrigued with her work, even though I was blind to their meaning.
 She was not long out of art school, but no subject matter was off limits.
 Now known mostly for her captivating 16 mm films, which she does not allow viewing in video format except as archival material, which I studied in 1999.
 I still feel inadequate to write about her work, with her Shakespearean and classical Greek references.
 Also, her alchemical dissolving of viewing points and boundaries, and the embracing of accidents and chance challenge the viewer’s need to come to a neat conclusion.
 But I feel it’s now time to try anyway, after two decades, whatever my ignorance.

 What is landscape?
 Back to Paris, and Monet, in Musée de l’Orangerie.
 The old orangery was converted in 1922 to house Monet’s definitive waterlilies, which he gave to the French nation.
 To many visitors’ surprise, for the first time in almost a century, the immersive gigantic waterlily paintings are introduced in the small entrance rotunda by an early Ellsworth Kelly (USA, 1923 – 2015), Tableau Vert (1949, Art Institute of Chicago).
 Kelly had made the piece after visiting Monet’s Giverny and seeing the elder artist’s late works, piled in an abandoned green house.
 Kelly probably considered his own mostly monochrome and clear-edged works landscape and acknowledged Monet’s influence in his own oeuvre.
 He curated Monet/Kelly at the Clark Institute in Massachusetts in 2014, one year before his passing.
 This is another example of how artists carry on our culture heritage, interpreting the past and “deflecting” (in Henry Geldzahler’s word) the course of art history, through their unique ways of looking and seeing.